Ecogenomics/GTDBTk/README.md

 ## Validating Species Assignments

-The GTDB-Tk uses Mash distances to estimate the ANI between genomes.
-Mash is computationally favourable, but is primarily used for practical considerations as it removes the need to have all references genomes avaliable to the GTDB-Tk in order to calculate ANI values.
-We recommend that species assignments made by the GTDB-Tk be validate using ANI distances against a suitably set of reference genomes.
+The GTDB-Tk uses FastANI to estimate the ANI between genomes.We recommend that species assignments made by the GTDB-Tk be validate using ANI distances against a suitably set of reference genomes.
 ANI values can be calculated using [ANIcalculator](https://ani.jgi-psf.org/html/home.php).

 ## De Novo Workflow